 Make a large batch, fry them up, freeze them, and store them in ziplock bags.
 Then on a day, you’re too tired to cook you’ll have deliciousness waiting for you in the freezer!

-When you’re done breading the chicken cutlets it’s time to fry them up to a golden brown.
+When you’re done breading the chicken cutlets it’s time to fry the chicken up to a golden brown.

-Let them saute until they get a nice golden brown color.
+Fry the chicken cutlets until they get a nice golden brown color.
 Using tongs turn them over and saute the other side until golden brown (2-3 minutes per side).
 I usually use corn oil to pan-fry the chicken, but olive oil will also work.

-Drain the fried chicken cutlets on baking racks over sheet pans (or baking sheets).
+Drain the fried chicken cutlets on racks over a sheet pan (or baking sheets).
 Allowing fried food to drain removes much of the fat associated with frying.
 Most of the fat will not penetrate the food, staying only on the outer layer (as long as the oil is hot enough).

 The skies the limit for the number of toppings you can add to a perfectly breaded and fried chicken cutlet.

 If you’re serious about home frying, I suggest the T-Fal Deep Fryer.
 It’s the one I use at home for any deep-fried foods.

 The secret to making a perfect Chicken Parm is using enough tomato sauce on top of the fried chicken cutlet to cover it completely.

 Some restaurants give you a huge order of chicken cutlets, then don’t use enough pasta sauce or cheese to cover them.
 If I wanted a plain fried chicken cutlet, I’d order one!